envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Make objects have private members
+##### Are your object members private?

 Privacy in objects helps maintain encapsulation and prevents unauthorized access to internal state.
 While JavaScript didn't have built-in privacy features before ES2019, we can achieve privacy through closures.

 Key benefits of private members:
 - Better encapsulation